zhouj8553/FlipDA/README.md

 ```

-## Run baselines with augmented files without classifier
+## Alternative: Run baselines with augmented files without classifier
 If you want to add all the augmented data in the augmented files into the model (you do not want to change the label according to the trained classifier or filter the augmented examples), you could run the command as follows.
 ```Bash
 bash scripts/run_pet.sh boolq 0 <augmented_file_name>
 ```

-## Run FlipDA with augmented files
+## Step3: Run FlipDA with augmented files
-If the augmented_file_name has the corresponding version, we will load it.
-For example, if the filename is "t5_flip_0.5_default_sample0_beam1_augnum1" and we find "t5_keep_0.5_default_sample0_beam1_augnum10", we will load them both.
+If the <augmented_file_name> has the corresponding version, we will load it.
+For example, if the filename is "t5_flip_0.5_default_sample0_beam1_augnum1" and we find "t5_keep_0.5_default_sample0_beam1_augnum1", we will load them both.

-If you allow the model to update the labeled data by the T5-model, run the command as follows, where <augmented_file_name> is the augmented file name such as "t5_flip_0.5_default_sample0_beam1_augnum1".
+If you allow the classifier to correct the label of the augmented data, run the command as follows, where <augmented_file_name> is the augmented file name such as "t5_flip_0.5_default_sample0_beam1_augnum1".
 ```Bash
 bash scripts/run_pet.sh boolq 0 genaug_<augmented_file_name>_filter_max_eachla
 ```

-If you do not allow the model to update the labeled data by the T5-model, run the command as follows, where <augmented_file_name> is the augmented file name such as "t5_flip_0.5_default_sample0_beam1_augnum10".
+If you do not allow the classifier to correct the label of the augmented data, run the command as follows, where <augmented_file_name> is the augmented file name such as "t5_flip_0.5_default_sample0_beam1_augnum10".
 ```Bash
 bash scripts/run_pet.sh boolq 0 genaug_<augmented_file_name>_filter_max_eachla_sep
 ```

 Note that which command to choose is based on the relative power of the augmentation model and the classification model.
-If the augmentation model is accurate enough, choose the command with "sep".
+If the augmentation model is accurate enough, choosing the command with "sep" will be better.
 Otherwise, choose the first one.
+If you are not sure, just try them both.

 To reproduce our result, command for AlBERT-xxlarge-v2 of FlipDA is:
 ```Bash